 Arturo is a passionate self-educating, chronically curious, growth marketer.
 He’s currently Sales Engineer LATAM at Adjust among other many things.
 Get to know him!

 So Arturo, to get started, where are you from, where do you live now, and do you like it?

 I am from Mexico City, I live there now, and I absolutely love it.
 The city is busy, crazy, and there is always something happening.
-It is one of three major startup and tech hubs in Latin America so everybody that is anybody has some kind of connection to the city.
-It’s a very open collaborative feeling, and if you know what you are doing you can get in touch with really anyone you might want to, in the LATAM ecosystem.
+It is one of three major startup and tech hubs in Latin America so, everybody that is anybody has some kind of connection to the city.
+It’s a very open collaborative feeling, and if you know what you are doing, you can get in touch with anyone you might want to, in the LATAM ecosystem.

 How did you first get into the digital marketing industry?

-I first started digital marketing at 14, when my father’s friend asked me to build his hardware store website.
+I first started digital marketing at 14, when my father’s friend asked me to build his hardware store e-commerce.
 After building the site I realized it wasn’t increasing sales, so I began to look for ways to make it profitable.
-I started learning Google AdWords and building campaigns.
-After a year and a half, the e-commerce efforts were contributing around 40% of the companies revenue and I had developed a deep interest in the industry.
+I started learning Google Ads and building campaigns.
+After a year and a half, the e-commerce efforts were contributing around 40% of the company revenue and I had developed a deep interest in the industry.